Chapter 7 Spatial autocorrelation

 This summary from L3 Harris nicely summaries the Getis Ord \(G_{i}^{*}\) output…

-The result of Getis Ord \(G_{i}^{*}\) analysis is an array of Z-scores, one for each pixel [or polygon], which is the number of standard deviations that the pixel [or polygon] and its neighbors are from the global mean.
+The result of Getis Ord \(G_{i}^{*}\) analysis is an array of Z-scores, one for each pixel [or polygon], which is the number of standard deviations that the pixel [or polygon] and its neighbours are from the global mean.
 High Z-scores indicate more intense clustering of high pixel values, indicating hot spots.
 Low Z-scores indicate more intense clustering of low values, indicating cold spots.
 Individual pixels with high or low values by themselves might be interesting but not necessarily significant.

 Gi_LWard_Local_Density <- points_sf_joined %>%